 Dan was proud to have taken the JTV from its first impact factor of 1.176 in 2012 to an impressive 3.374 in 2022

 Professor Dan Bader was Editor in Chief for the Journal of Tissue Viability from 2011 - 2022.
 He received the Fellowship Award in 2019.

-In 2011, he became Editor of the Journal of Tissue Viability and was presented the Senior Investigators Award by the European Pressure Ulcer Advisory Panel (EPUAP), an organisation he serves as a Trustee.
-His research areas include (i) Bioengineering solutions in PU prevention; (ii) Imaging of soft tissues; (iii) Designing medical devices and systems for clinical use; (iv) Cell/tissue biomechanics.
-Bader has published over 225 scientific papers, has a current H factor of 51, and edited three books.
+In 2011, he became Editor of the Journal of Tissue Viability and was presented the Senior Investigators Award by the European Pressure Ulcer Advisory Panel (EPUAP), an organisation he served as a Trustee.
+His research areas included (i) Bioengineering solutions in PU prevention; (ii) Imaging of soft tissues; (iii) Designing medical devices and systems for clinical use; (iv) Cell/tissue biomechanics.
+Professor Bader published over 225 scientific papers, achieved an H factor of 51, and edited three books.

 In 2019, he was successful with an EU H2020-MSCA Integrated Training Network (ITN) entitled “Skin Tissue INTegrity under Shear (STINTS)” award, totalling Euros 3 million, employing 13 early Stage Researchers across Europe.

 Professor Dan Bader died in November 2022